 Note: You have the choice of launching Cloudways Optimized WordPress, WordPress with WooCommerce, WordPress Multisite, and WordPress without any optimization.

-Pick Amazon Web Services from the list of cloud infrastructures.
+Pick Amazon Web Services from the list of cloud infrastructures as a service.

 Select Server Size

 Select your server size from the available options.
-If you hover on any of the server sizes, you can see its RAM and CPU.
+If you hover on any of the server sizes, you can see its RAM and CPU size as well.

 Select the estimated bandwidth usage of your WordPress website.